slothoth/civ_VI_artdef_wrangler/readme.md

 You will also need to specify your new units name, and what unit it should copy in the same file.
 Under units_specified is a list where you can set what your new unit on the left should be assigned to the civ unit on the right.

+To actually run the script, run run.bat on windows, or run.sh on mac or linux.
+For the latter, you will also need to run:

+>>>chmod +x run_main.sh

+in your terminal, in the project directory.

 You can also have a look at the full list of units available to make your unit look like by setting "show_all_possible_units" to True.

 Once the script has run, you should have a new file called Units.artdef.
 You can then import that into your modbuddy project to build